compose-spec/compose-spec/spec.md

 ## Extension

-Special extensions fields can be of any format as long as they are located at the root of your Compose file, or first level element, and their name start with the `x-` character sequence.
+Special extensions fields can be of any format as long as they are located at the root of your Compose file, or first level element, and their name starts with the `x-` character sequence.

 ```yml
 version: '3'